Professor Mari Jones

 Professor of French Linguistics and Language Change

 Mari Jones is Professor of French Linguistics and Language Change at the University of Cambridge's French Section (based in the Faculty of Modern and Medieval Languages).
-At Peterhouse, Professor Jones is a Fellow in Modern and Medieval Languages and a Tutor.
+At Peterhouse, Professor Jones is Fellow in Modern and Medieval Languages and Tutor.

 Professor Jones is a leading authority on language variation and change and, in particular on language endangerment and revitalisation.
 Her research has focused particularly on Welsh, Breton and, currently, the Norman spoken in the Channel Islands and on Mainland Normandy.
 Her graduate teaching focuses on Language endangerment, Language variation and change and Dialectology, both within the context of French and of other languages.
 She is currently supervising doctoral work on Louisiana Creole.
 Professor Jones was awarded the 2016 Vice-Chancellor's Impact Award for the School of Arts and Humanities for her work in support of the revitalisation of the Norman of the Channel Islands.